-After reviewing the data presented by the pharmaceutical company, we concluded that it is not clear that the medicine works as well or better than other ways to manage this condition.
-The price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is very poor value for money.
-The HSE considers a number of factors along with our recommendation when deciding whether to provide this medicine.
-These factors are listed in the Health (Pricing and Supply of Medical Goods) Act 2013.
+After reviewing the data presented by the pharmaceutical company, we concluded that avelumab not be considered for reimbursement unless cost effectiveness can be improved relative to existing treatments.
+We recommend that the HSE consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.
+This is because the medicine may work as well as other ways to manage this condition.
+However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is very poor value for money.